 Microsoft has not yet issued a statement on this issue, but rather to issue we will probably hear the same thing:

-“Microsoft respects the privacy of every user, blah blah blah and whatnot is deemed necessary for the proper functioning of Windows.”
-Besides who can control that?
-We're always talking about a closed-source operating system, so no one knows exactly what's leaving your computer.
+"Microsoft respects the privacy of every user, blah blah blah and that data collection is essential for the smooth running of Windows."
+After all, who can control it?
+We are always talking about a closed source operating system, so no one knows exactly what is leaving your computer.

 Of course, once again, the company will report that third parties have no access to the data they collect.